-E-prescribing can go a long way in saving costs resulting from increase in patient medication adherence.
+E-prescribing can go a long way in saving costs resulting from the increase in patient medication adherence.